harvester/harvester/enhancements/README.md

 # Harvester Enhancement Proposal (HEP)

-This directory collects Harvester Enhancement Proposals (HEP).
-HEPs are used to describe highlighted features, enhancements, or bug fixes that require significant changes to the code or architecture.
-You can use the [template](./YYYYMMDD-template.md) to create a HEP pull request.
+This directory serves as a collection of Harvester Enhancement Proposals (HEPs).
+HEPs are used to describe highlighted features, enhancements, or bug fixes that require substantial changes to the code or architecture.
+To create a HEP, you can use the provided [template](./YYYYMMDD-template.md) and submit a pull request.

 The following steps describe how HEPs are involved in the development process:

-1. An Engineer or contributor gets assigned a Github issue.
+1. An engineer or contributor is assigned a GitHub issue.
 The GitHub issue should have the `require/HEP` label.
-1. When the assignee decides to work on it (which likely means it’s now targeting the next minor release), they will start working on the HEP if HEP is required.
-It might take a while because it also involves POC and lots of discussions.
+1. Once the assignee decides to work on the issue (typically targeting the next minor release), they will begin working on the HEP first.
+This process may involve proof of concept and extensive discussions.
-1. Once the assignee has an initial design, he or she will submit a PR containing the HEP to the `harvester/harvester` GitHub repo, `enhancements` directory.
-For example https://github.com/harvester/harvester/pull/3673.
+1. After the assignee has a preliminary design, they will submit a pull request containing the HEP to the `harvester/harvester` GitHub repository's `enhancements` directory.
+For example, you can find a HEP pull request at https://github.com/harvester/harvester/pull/3673.
-1. More discussion will start on the HEP, now it’s time we can get feedback from the community or team.
+1. The HEP will undergo further discussion, allowing for feedback from the community or team.
-1. HEP might be not getting merged for a while.
-The assignee might decide to implement the feature more and come back on updating the HEP.
-It’s generally required HEP to be merged when the feature is merged, so the HEP is at least going to reflect how the first iteration of works.
+1. The HEP may not be merged immediately.
+The assignee may choose to implement the feature further before updating the HEP.
+Generally, it is required to merge the HEP when the feature itself is merged, and the HEP will ensure that at least it reflects the initial iteration of work."